starandtina/frontend-interview-questions/README.md

 ## <a name='javascript'>JavaScript</a>

+* What is ECMAScript, JScript?
+* What is the Document Object Model(DOM)?
 * What’s the different between undefined and null?
 It’s better to say something about why we need undefined if we have had null.
 * What is AJAX?
 What the work flow for AJAX?
 How to implement CROS?
 What’s the difference synchronous and asynchronous for JavaScript?
 * Say something about JavaScript Encapsulation.